 Our COVID Symptom app allows us to monitor how the virus is spreading and identify those at risk earlier.
 Once you’ve downloaded the app, it takes less than a minute to check in and log your health status, whether you’re feeling well or are experiencing any symptoms of COVID-19.

 Right now there are more than 3.3 million people across the UK, US and Sweden using the app to monitor their health, providing vital real-time data on the spread of coronavirus and allowing many scientific discoveries to be made.

-Anonymized data from the app is feeding into national efforts to control the disease and redirect resources including testing capacity to where they are needed most, right from the very first signs of infection.
+Anonymised data from the app is feeding into national efforts to control the disease and redirect resources including testing capacity to where they are needed most, right from the very first signs of infection.
 It is also telling us which are the critical early signs to watch out for, even before fever and cough.

 The truth about coronavirus testing

 - Everyone is talking about how testing is essential to fighting coronavirus.

 - But testing alone is not enough to contain the disease.

 - Current tests are far from 100% reliable, and we can't test everyone frequently enough to rely on testing data alone.

 - Symptom monitoring can identify pockets of infection weeks earlier, allowing us to redirect resources and restrictions to contain the disease.

 - Combining virus testing, antibodies and symptom monitoring is the best way to beat the disease